 - Weight loss

 Causes of heartburn

 In most cases, the main culprit for heartburn is acid reflux.
 When the valve, also known as sphincter muscle, at the entrance to the stomach becomes weak and does not close properly, gastric/stomach acid flows reverse from the stomach into the esophagus.
 This is called an acid reflux.
 Gastric acid agitates the esophagus and induces heartburn.

 Heartburn can also occur when part of the stomach pushes up through the diaphragm, a condition known as hiatal hernia.
 Some food items, such as fried foods, high-fat foods, and dairy products, can relax the sphincter muscle and induce heartburn.

 In addition, spicy foods, alcohol, coffee, and caffeinated drinks can induce excessive acid secretion in the stomach and increases the change of heartburn.

-Certain medications, such as pain killers, muscle relaxants, sedatives, and high blood pressure medicines, are known to trigger acid reflux; thus, cause heartburn.
+Certain medications, such as pain killers, muscle relaxants, sedatives, and high blood pressure medicines, are known to trigger acid reflux and cause heartburn.

 Treatment of heartburn mainly depends on over-the-counter drugs, such as antacids, histamine H2 receptor blockers, and proton pump inhibitors.
 All these medications aim at neutralizing or reducing stomach acid.